Installation and update

 trueconf-web is responsible for the control panel of TrueConf Server, the guest page, the personal area, the scheduler, the web application (WebRTC), and HTTPS settings.
 If this service is disabled, you will not be able to use the listed features.

-trueconf-bridge is a service that receives WebSocket messages (commands) from web applications and converts them into transport messages understandable by TrueConf Server.
+trueconf-bridge is a service that receives websocket messages (commands) from web applications and converts them into transport messages understandable by TrueConf Server.

 Download and run the distributive to start the installation.
 The installation process will take not more than a minute.